sequentech/documentation/docs/advanced-elections/introduction.md

 ---
-id: management-guide
+id: introduction
-title: Advanced Election Management Guide
-sidebar_label: Advanced Election Management Guide
+title: Introduction
+sidebar_label: Introduction
-slug: /advanced-elections/management-guide
+slug: /advanced-elections/introduction
 ---

 This document describes how to create and manage elections with more advanced characteristics.

-## Introduction

 Simple electoral processes can be configured and created using the intuitive graphical interface of the administration backoffice of the Agora Voting